North Tarrant Express, United States of America

 Finances for the project were obtained in December 2009 and approval to begin detailed work was also received in the same month.

 The project was financed from various sources.
 Approximately $400m was financed through private activity bonds.
 Contributions from TxDOT / public funds included $573m.
 NTEMP provided $427m in the form of private equity.
 A loan of $650m was secured from the federal Transportation Infrastructure Finance and Innovation Act (TIFIA).

 TIFIA's loan will be repaid from revenues generated by the project.

 Tolling system on the congestion-relieving NTE

-The efficiency of the highway corridor will be improved by allowing motorists to bypass congestion in free general purpose lanes by taking the toll-managed lanes.
+The efficiency of the highway corridor is improved by allowing motorists to bypass congestion in free general purpose lanes by taking the toll-managed lanes.

-The managed lanes will have a modern all-electronic toll collection system, with no barriers.
-This will ensure a seamless, free flow operation of the tolled lanes.
-Based on demand, the toll charges will be set dynamically and will vary throughout the day.
+The managed lanes have a modern all-electronic toll collection system, with no barriers.
+This ensures a seamless, free-flow operation of the tolled lanes.
+Based on demand, the toll charges are set dynamically and vary throughout the day.

-North Texas Tollway Authority will provide the toll collection services.
-The lanes will be installed with electronic toll collection office systems to be supplied by Indra Sistemas, a Spanish information technology and defence systems provider.
-Interoperable electronic cards such as TxTAG, TollTag and EasyPass will be used for toll collection.
+North Texas Tollway Authority provides the toll collection services.
+The lanes are installed with electronic toll collection office systems supplied by Indra Sistemas, a Spanish information technology and defence systems provider.
+Interoperable electronic cards such as TxTAG, TollTag and EasyPass are used for toll collection.